hiepnnguyentcu/EThrift/README.md

 EThrift is a role-based fashion marketplace mobile application with friendly user-interface for easy buy and trade!.

+(The presented images used to build the MVP of ETHRIFT belong to Zara)

 **Role-based**

 - Admin (admin): access buyer and seller past transactions, access user information and create/delete accounts.